 To do that, doctors usually prescribe beta-blockers or calcium channel blockers, medications that are commonly used to treat high blood pressure and heart disease.

-To correct the arrhythmia itself, there are no 'magic pills.'
+To correct the arrhythmia itself, there are no "magic pills."
 "In general, most of the anti-arrhythmic medications we have today are effective between 45% and 55% of the time,” says Wylie.
 Some are more effective than others, and they all come with their own side effects.
-The most effective, amiodarone, also carries the heaviest side-effect burden, including potential thyroid, lung, and liver damage.
+The most effective, amiodarone, also carries a side-effect burden, including potential thyroid, lung, and liver damage.
 “It requires frequent monitoring, just to be sure the person is tolerating it,” says Whang.